4 Building Your Online Presence

 Which aspects of the two definitions do you find most meaningful?
 How do you structure your daily interactions and manage the flow of information?
 In what ways do you communicate your learning experiences to others?
 Lastly, what specific goals are you aiming to accomplish through your learning journey?

-4.1.1 Activity: What Is a PLE?
+4.1.1 Activity: What is a PLE?

-• Before you start building your PLE, read the following article: “7 Things you Should Know About Personal Learning Environments.
+Before you start building your PLE, read the following article: 7 Things you Should Know About Personal Learning Environments.
 After reading the article, consider the following:

 • How do PLEs promote authentic, student-centred learning?